awslabs/generative-ai-cdk-constructs/DESIGN_GUIDELINES.md

 Once again, these rules became clear as we wrote all of the existing constructs and not all of the early constructs comply with these rules.

 # Service Usage in Constructs
-It's important for consistency that services are implemented consistently across Emerging Tech Constructs – that clients specify the same properties.
+It's important for consistency that services are implemented consistently across Generative AI Constructs – that clients specify the same properties.
 This section specifies the require attributes on your Construct Props interface for each service currently in the library, as well as the reasons behind any exceptions.
 We are unlikely to approve a construct with additional attributes, although we may if the proposed new attribute is appropriate for us to implement across all constructs using that service.

 If you are creating a construct that uses a service for the first time, defining the appropriate interface is a key step and we will work with you.